 This is why Steve Wozniak decided to design the Apple 1 computer (left) around the 6502 CPU.
 Of course, Motorola responded by cutting the cost of the 6800 to $69, but the 6502 was still the price champion.

 One more 8-bit CPU had a role in home computing, the Motorola 6809E.
-It is best known as the heart of the Radio Shack TRS-80 Color Computer, which was shipped in the second half of 1980.
+It is best known as the heart of the Radio Shack TRS-80 Color Computer, which first shipped in the second half of 1980.
 The 6809 was also used in several other personal computers, none nearly as well known as Radio Shack’s CoCo.

 Personal computing soon divided into two categories: home computers that had their own operating system and business computers that ran CP/M from Digital Research, a forerunner of MS-DOS.
 This article skips CP/M machines to focus on the home and education market.